 Arizona State University is one of the premier metropolitan public research universities in the nation.
 It is a comprehensive public research university guided, according to its adopted charter, "not by whom we exclude, but rather by whom we include and how they succeed; advancing research and discovery of public value; and assuming fundamental responsibility for the economic, social, cultural and overall health of the communities it serves."
 ASU has evolved from its vision of a New American University that is inclusive and responsible for the welfare of the communities it serves to a university that is the foundational model of the New American University-a new paradigm for the public research university that transforms higher education."
 ASU is accredited by the North Central Association of Colleges and Secondary Schools and was named to Research Extensive (formerly Research I) status in 1994, recognizing ASU as a premier research institution.
-In 2017, U.S. News & World Report ranked ASU #1 on its "Most Innovative Schools" list for the third time in a row, putting us in the company of such elite schools as Stanford and MIT.
+In 2020, U.S. News & World Report ranked ASU #1 on its "Most Innovative Schools" list for the fifth time in a row, putting us in the company of such elite schools as Stanford and MIT.

-ASU is located in the greater Phoenix area, which 4.7 million people call home, making it the 12th largest metropolitan area in the country.
-As of Fall 2017, ASU campus enrollment figures showed an overall unduplicated count of 103,530 students (31,702 online) on five campuses, making ASU one of the largest public universities by enrollment in the US.
-Arizona State University's Tempe campus of 580 acres is located in Tempe, a historic city of approximately 160,000.
+ASU is located in the greater Phoenix area, which 4.8 million people call home, making it the 11th largest metropolitan area in the country.
+As of Fall 2019, ASU campus enrollment figures showed an overall unduplicated count of 119,951 students (31,702 online) on five campuses, making ASU one of the largest public universities by enrollment in the US.
+Arizona State University's Tempe campus of 580 acres is located in Tempe, a historic city of approximately 190,000.
 Thus, the University has the dual advantages of location in a moderate-sized city and proximity to all the resources of a large metropolitan center.

 ASU is a federation of unique colleges, schools, departments, and research institutes that comprise close-knit but diverse academic communities with an international scope.
 The Biodesign Institute spearheads ASU's innovative application of interdisciplinary use-inspired research that fuses previously separate areas of knowledge.
 The Institute, which represents Arizona's single largest investment in bioscience research infrastructure, focuses broadly on biomedical and health research, and environmental/sustainability research, and plays a critical role in furthering ASU's research mission.
 Among the many ASU entities that focus on health, technology, and the biosciences are the Office of Clinical Partnerships, which serves as a link between ASU and various industrial and clinical partners in the community and helps ASU researchers strengthen and expand connections to biomedical institutions in Arizona, and the ASU partnership with the Translational Genomics Research Institute (TGen).
 ASU is a member of the Arizona Alzheimer's Consortium with the Barrow Neurological Institute, Mayo Clinic Arizona, Banner Sun Health Research Institute, TGen, the University of Arizona, and the Banner Alzheimer's Institute.
-ASU is also partnering with Mayo Clinic on the Obesity Solutions Initiative, a wide-ranging effort that will involve students, faculty, staff, and the community and is expected to engage thousands of research participants over many years.
-Funding for the effort comes from the Virginia G. Piper Charitable Trust, which established a \$10-million strategic investment fund for ASU to improve all aspects of healthcare delivery.

 ASU is research-driven but focused on learning-teaching is carried out in a context that encourages the creation of new knowledge.
 ASU offers outstanding resources for study and research, including libraries and museums with important collections, studios and performing arts spaces for creative endeavor, and unsurpassed state-of-the-art scientific and technological laboratories and research facilities.
 The faculty includes recipients of prestigious academic and professional awards, including membership in the national academies.
-ASU currently ranks fourth among public universities in its enrollment of freshmen merit scholars.
 The university champions diversity, and is international in scope, welcoming students from all 50 states and nations across the globe.
 Learn more about what makes Arizona State University unique.